-The Fashion For Men – As fashion savvy men, it’s no great secret that we spend a lot of time and money on our wardrobes.
-We often view our clothes as an investment.
-After all, being a sharp dressed man takes effort and time.
+The Fashion For Men – As fashion-savvy men, it’s no great secret that we spend a lot of time and money on our wardrobes.
+Instead of spending your hard-earned cash on different areas such as alcohol, new furniture for your house, or deciding to buy a Twitter share (Twitter Aktie kaufen) from the stock market, some of us often view our clothes as a worthwhile investment.
+After all, being a sharp-dressed man takes effort and time.
 However, we might be wasting our money on clothing in some surprising ways.

 Purchasing Too Many Limited Clothing Pieces